Invitation to 2nd Symposium 2019

 You are invited to be a part of this important event and join us as we take a step towards deliberating the growth drivers of the agriculture industry and charting a path to the future.
 Taking in to account your interest and rich expertise in this field of work, We look forward to your participation and welcoming you at botanical garden in Zurich.

-- For more information, please have a look at the symposium flyer - 293 KB
+- For more information about the event, please have a look at the - 293 kBevent flyer

-- Click here to view the Symposium agenda - 302 KB
+- Click here to view the - 302 kBSympoium agenda

 Abstract Submission Guidelines for Authors